LilSpazJoekp/explain-yourself/README.md

 - **Explanation Minimum Length**: Minimum length required for the author's explanation.
 Only counts alphanumeric characters.
 Set to 0 to disable.
 - **Spoiler Explanation**: If enabled, the explanation provided by the author will be marked as a spoiler.
 Ignored if 'Allow Explanation' is disabled.
-If disabled the explanation will be a in a quote block.
+If disabled, the explanation will be in a quote block.

 ### Placeholders